weyoss/redis-smq/docs/api/producer.md

 Before publishing a message, make sure that:

-- The queue of the message does exist.
+- The message does have an exchange.
+See [Message Exchanges](/docs/message-exchanges.md) for more details.
+- The message is published to the right queue:
-- Messages with a priority are published to a priority queue.
+  - Messages with a priority should be published to a queue with priority queuing enabled.
-- Messages without priority are published to a LIFO queue.
+  - Messages without a priority should be published to a LIFO queue.

 Otherwise, an error will be returned.